Low Rank Approximation at Sublinear Cost: Randomized pre-processing of lower rank matrices

 \section{Randomized pre-processing of lower rank matrices}

-The following simple results, (cf. \cite[Section 8.2]{PLSZa}), where $A \preceq B$ ($A \succeq B$) means that $A$ is statistically less (greater) or equal to $B$, show that pre-processing with Gaussian multipliers $X$ and $Y$ transforms any matrix that admits $LRA$ into a perturbation of a factor-Gaussian matrix.
+Hereafter $A \preceq B$ ($A \succeq B$) means that $A$ is statistically less (greater) or equal to $B$.
+The following theorem (cf. \cite[Sec.
+8.2]{PLSZa}) shows that pre-processing with Gaussian sketch matrices $X$ and/or $Y$ transforms any matrix that admits $LRA$ into a perturbation of a factor-Gaussian matrix.